Work is underway on Brisbane's new underground

 At Exhibition, the station has been handed over to Queensland Rail, with the station now available for special events at the RNA showgrounds, including the Ekka.

-At Yeerongpilly, the station reopened to customers earlier this year after a full accessibility upgrade.
+At Yeerongpilly, the station reopened to customers in 2025 after a full accessibility upgrade.
 Some minor works continue within the rail corridor and adjacent to the station.

-At Pimpama, is now open to the public.
+At Pimpama, the station is now open to the public.

 Train Stabling Facilities and Rail